 After assembling the background information about the wetland to be assessed, the next step is to conduct an assessment of the wetland in the field.
-A complete description of CRAM metrics and the Stressor Checklist is provided in Chapter 4.
+A complete description of CRAM metrics and the Stressor Checklist is provided in the individual field books for each CRAM module.
 Fieldwork for CRAM consists of finding and confirming the boundaries of the AA, and scoring the AA based on the condition metrics and stressor checklist.
 Any field-based modifications of the preliminary AA boundary must be recorded on the site imagery.